 Commissions from trading are the difference between the cost and selling price of foreign currency products, including bank notes, wire transmissions, cheque collections and draft issuances (foreign currency margin) and the revaluation of open foreign exchange positions to market value, together with the net gain or loss from foreign currency forward contracts and commissions paid on the sale and purchase of currencies.
-The amount of this spread is based on competitive conditions and the convenience and value added services offered.
-These revenue streams are all reflected in commissions from trading and are recognized at the time each transaction takes place or at the end of each reporting period when revaluations of foreign exchange positions take place.
+The amount of this spread is based on competitive conditions and the convenience and value-added services offered.
+These revenue streams are all reflected in commissions from trading and are recognized at the time each transaction occurs on a trade date basis or at the end of each reporting period when revaluations of foreign exchange positions take place.